 Please do not make contact with your note-taker.
 We have advised our note-takers to respect your privacy and it is important that you respect theirs.
 Sometimes we are unable to recruit a note-taker from your class.
-If this is the case, your Equitable Learning Advisor will discuss this with you and whether any alternative arrangements can be made.
+If this is the case, your Equitable Learning Facilitator will discuss this with you and whether any alternative arrangements can be made.

 Note-taking is one of the most complex and time-consuming services that Equitable Learning Services provide.
 Your cooperation in helping our note-taking service to run smoothly is very much appreciated.

 Note-taking will only be provided for classes where notes cannot be obtained in another way, such as Lecture Recordings, Moodle, etc.